Coaching

-For over ten years, I’ve offered music business marketing coaching to clients across the United States by phone, by e-mail, and in person.
-In 2011, I’m expanding my coaching to emerging artist managers who want to launch their practices on sound foundations.
+For over ten years, I’ve offered music business marketing coaching to clients around the world by phone, by e-mail, and in person.
+In 2011, I expanded my coaching to emerging artist managers who want to launch their practices on sound foundations.

 Coaching vs. Consulting